dmorse/pscf/doc/user-man/groups.rst

 Bravais lattice vector number i.
 The elements of the dimensionless translation vector :math:`\textbf{t}` are always either zero or simple fractions such as 1/2, 1/4, or 1/3.
-For example, a symmetry element in a 3D BCC lattice in which :math:`\textbf{a}` is the identity matrix and :math:`\textbf{t} = [1/2, 1/2, 1/2]^{T}` represents the body-centering translational symmetry that relates the two equivalent positions per cubic unit cell in a BCC lattice.
-Similarly, a glide plane in a 3D crystal represented by a diagonal matrix that represents inversion through a plane and a translation vector that represents translation by half a unit cell within that plane.
+For example, a symmetry element in a 3D BCC lattice in which :math:`\textbf{A}` is the identity matrix and :math:`\textbf{t} = [1/2, 1/2, 1/2]^{T}` represents the purely translational symmetry that relates the two equivalent positions per cubic unit cell in a BCC lattice.
+Similarly, a glide plane in a 3D crystal is represented by a diagonal :math:`\textbf{A}` matrix with values of :math:`\pm 1` on the diagonal that represents inversion through a plane and a translation vector that represents a translation by half a unit cell within that plane.

-The OUTPUT_GROUPS command outputs a list of symmetry elements in which each element is displayed by showing the elements of the matrix :math:`\textbf{A}` followed by elements of the associated column vector :math:`\textbf{t}`.
+The OUTPUT_GROUP command outputs a list of symmetry elements in which each element is displayed by showing the elements of the matrix :math:`\textbf{A}` followed by elements of the associated column vector :math:`\textbf{t}`.